typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ts/using-ts-effectively.md

 Note that we need the `MySession` type annotation this way, but we _don't_ need the string lookup (unless we're giving the service a different name than the usual on the class, as in Ember injections in general).
 Without the type annotation, the type of `session` would just be `any`.
 This is because decorators are not allowed to modify the types of whatever they decorate.
 As a result, we wouldn't get any type-checking on that `session.login` call, and we wouldn't get any auto-completion either.
 Which would be really sad and take away a lot of the reason we're using TypeScript in the first place!

-Also notice the [`!` non-null assertion operator](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#non-null-assertion-operator), which is required to prevent [`TS2564`](https://github.com/kaorun343/vue-property-decorator/issues/81), that is caused by enabling `strictPropertyInitialization` in `tsconfig.json`.
+Also notice [the `declare` property modifier](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier).
+This tells TypeScript that the property will be configured by something outside the class (in this case, the decorator), and guarantees it emits spec-compliant JavaScript.

-This also holds true for all other macros of the ember-decorators addon.
+(This also holds true for all other service injections, computed property macros, and Ember Data model attributes and relationships.)

 ### Earlier Ember versions